HackerHarry/creamdemo/README.md

 I can't get the cross assembler to work for the time being, maybe DOS BOX would do the trick.. but i can't be bothered :)

-for obvious reasons, i cannot include the binary music data.
+For obvious reasons, i cannot include the binary music data.